Skip to main content

 Mosaic Cloud migration guide

-When you migrate your pages over to Cloud, your Mosaic macros will also be migrated inside those pages.
-You can view and edit these pages and their content using the Legacy Editor.
+When you migrate your pages over to Confluence Cloud, your Mosaic macros will also be migrated inside those pages.
+You can still view and edit Mosaic macros on these pages, as long as they're wrapped inside the Legacy Content macro.
+For macros that are no longer supported in the new cloud editor, we've prepared detailed migration guides below.

 We know that our macros are probably used across many of your pages, and may be combined with each other (and even other apps).
 We suggest doing a test migration of a small number of spaces to assess if there are any added complications with your migration.